addanus/bitclout_helper/SSL-support/README.md

       `email="cert@cloutini.com"`

-    - replace all example.org except the last one in app.conf - place these 3 in here - use spaces - no commas
+    - replace all example.org except the last one in app.conf - place these domains in here using spaces - no commas

-      `domains=(cert.cloutini.com cloutini.com www.cloutini.com api.cloutini.com)`
+      `domains=(cloutini.com www.cloutini.com api.cloutini.com)`

 4. find all files with example.org and replace with your domain